woocommerce/qit-documentation/docs/environment/persistent-tunnel.md

 ## Requirements

-- **Cloudflare Account:** You must have a Cloudflare account and access to a domain managed by Cloudflare.
+- **Cloudflare account:** You must have a Cloudflare account and access to a domain managed by Cloudflare.
-- **cloudflared Binary Installed:** Ensure you have the `cloudflared` binary on your system.
+- **Cloudflared binary installed:** Ensure you have the `cloudflared` binary on your system.
-- **Tunnel Configuration:** Follow the steps below to create and configure your persistent tunnel.
+- **Tunnel configuration:** Follow the steps below to create and configure your persistent tunnel.

 ## Steps to create a persistent tunnel